 If you want your child to enjoy some good lull, then you need the right bed to make her feel secure and snuggly.
 Your baby has been using a cot for the last few years.
 Now that she’s turning 18 months old, it will be a good time to give her a colourful toddler’s bed.
 Don’t buy a big bed.
-It will definitely unsettle her, and perhaps make her feel nervous.
+It will unsettle her and perhaps make her feel nervous.

 Instead, a starter bed will be the perfect option for your little kids.
 It will make the transition enjoyable.
 Starter beds are low in height, smaller, and have rail installed.
 This is all meant to enhance your toddler’s safety.
 You can always replace it as your young one grows.

 At the end of a long play day, your munchkin will be tired and ready for a good night’s rest.
 You, therefore, need to ensure there are no distractions.
 You can do this by adding some soothing elements in her room to bring her to sleep easily.
 Invest in some dark curtains.
 This will trigger sleep mode for your child whenever you close the blinds and draw all the curtains at night.
 If she loves sleeping with her favourite doll, lay the doll’s bed next to hers.